 Domain Authority is 74 – This is a highly ranked domain.
-If you want to compete on the same search terms as your competitor and your domain rank is much lower then you are going to have difficulty.
-If you want to increase your domain rank you need to start building links to your content.
-Read our article about Blog Promotion.
+If you want to compete on the same search terms (keywords) as your competitor and your domain rank is much lower then you are going to have difficulty.
+If you want to increase your domain seo rankings you need to start building links to your content.
+Read our article about Blog Promotion Tactics

-Page Authority is 74- The home page is ranked is very high.
+Page Authority is 74 – The home page is ranked very high.
 This is because they have some really good links back from many sites.

 Also highlighted above is the most important links that this website has.
 This is really valuable information.
 You can see that the first link is from Forbes which has a domain rank of 98 and a page authority of 87.
 If you manage to get a link from the same source this will be hugely valuable to you and it will help increase your ranking (this is assuming that this site is similar to your site in terms of content).

 If you select the top pages section this will show you a selection of the pages with the most links to it.
 This can be great to assess which posts perform the best and can be a great source of ideas.

 Note: Page Rank was a numeric value from 0 to 10 produced by Google to rate web pages.
 This used to be very important but not so much anymore.
 Google used to update this every 3 months but it’s August now and Google haven’t updated since February.

 If you are researching to see if you could rank on particular keywords it’s very useful to see the domain and page authority in search results.
 Moz provides an add on for Firefox and Chrome which displays these alongside the search results.